 Attempting to navigate back in time using this solitary photo, we’re thrust into the chilling moment where an unconscious Max is being photographed by Jefferson.
 His descent into madness is all too evident here.

-Jefferson converses with Max, praising her innocence, her unique perspective in art, and her journey of inspiration through photography.
+Jefferson converses with Max, praising her innocence, art perspective, and inspirational journey.
 Occasionally, his demeanor shifts to rage, criticizing Max for her discoveries and hindering his endeavors.

 Admitting to framing Nathan, Jefferson reveals that Nathan was merely a puppet in his grand scheme.
 Sadly, Jefferson also confesses that he intends to eliminate Max.